intelowlproject/IntelOwl/docs/source/Contribute.md

 Keeping to a consistent code style throughout the project makes it easier to contribute and collaborate.
 We make use of [`psf/black`](https://github.com/psf/black) and [isort](https://pycqa.github.io/isort/) for code formatting and [`flake8`](https://flake8.pycqa.org) for style guides.

 ## How to start (Setup project and development instance)
+Create a personal fork of the project on Github.
-Please create a new branch based on the **develop** branch that contains the most recent changes.
+The, please create a new branch based on the **develop** branch that contains the most recent changes.
 This is mandatory.

 `git checkout -b myfeature develop`